What Does Marketing Fragmentation Actually Cost?

 Meanwhile, your actual revenue growth stalls.
 You pay for five separate optimization engines, but none of them can see what the others are doing.
 The result is a marketing system with more leaks than a century-old pipe network.

-Where the Data Leaks Happen
+Where Do the Data Leaks Actually Happen?

 Every handoff between vendors creates an attribution gap.
 When someone clicks your Facebook ad, downloads your lead magnet, receives three nurture emails, then converts on a Google search two weeks later, which vendor gets credit?